L13/vscode-diff/README.md

 macOS

-* `meta+click` - Add or remove a file or folder to the current selection.
+* `meta+click` - Add or remove a file or folder to or from the current selection.

 Windows / Linux

-* `ctrl+click` - Add or remove a file or folder to the current selection.
+* `ctrl+click` - Add or remove a file or folder to or from the current selection.